 The Case Planning focuses on collaborative case planning with the Integrated Core Practice Model and CANS.
 CANS Case Planning will help to develop a roadmap for change.
 Using the CANS Case Planning will define the priority needs – what is the root cause.
 Define an activity/service/support/referral to address the priority need.
 Case Planning will support the CFT by defining the desired goal/outcomes, the background needs/strengths – how can the activity/service/support be tailored around the child/youth/family’s needs and/or strengths.

 Module A is a 1-day training module for those counties who are relying on partners in behavioral health to complete the CANS.
 It does not include explicit instruction on completing the tools.

 Module B is a 2-day training module for those counties who are asking the child welfare social worker or CFT facilitator to complete the CANS.
 This module includes instruction and practice completing the CANS tool.
 This module is longer to allow time for additional instruction and skill practice.
 Supervisor Curriculum/Training: For supervisors to better support users of the CANS and the CFT.

-Module C is a 1-day training module for supervisors to support child welfare social workers, mental health plan clinicians, and CFT facilitators in their use of the CANS in child welfare practice.
+Using Supervision to Support the Use of CANS (Module C) is a 1-day training module for supervisors to support child welfare social workers, mental health plan clinicians, and CFT facilitators in their use of the CANS in child welfare practice.
 For supervisors, there is a sequence in that they will take either Module A or Module B with their staff and will follow that with Module C, which focuses on supervision.